 Kelly J. Baker began as editor of Women in Higher Education in September 2016.
 She was previously a freelance writer and editor with a religious studies PhD covering religion, higher education, gender, labor, motherhood, and popular culture.
 She started writing for Women in Higher Education in 2014.

-Kelly is an essayist, historian, and reporter with regular columns at the Chronicle for Higher Education‘s Vitae project, Killing the Buddha, and Sacred Matters.
-She’s written for The Atlantic, The New York Times, The Rumpus, The Manifest-Station, Religion Dispatches, Christian Century, Washington Post, and Brain, Child.
+Kelly is an essayist, historian, and reporter.
+She’s written for The Atlantic, The New York Times, The Rumpus, The Manifest-Station, Religion Dispatches, Christian Century, Washington Post, Chronicle for Higher Education‘s Vitae project, Killing the Buddha, Sacred Matters, and Brain, Child.

-She's also the author of Gospel According to the Klan: The KKK’s Appeal to Protestant America, 1915-1930, The Zombies Are Coming!: The Realities of the Zombie Apocalypse in American Culture, and Grace Period: A Memoir in Pieces.
+She's also the author of Gospel According to the Klan: The KKK’s Appeal to Protestant America, 1915-1930, The Zombies Are Coming!: The Realities of the Zombie Apocalypse in American Culture, Grace Period: A Memoir in Pieces, and Sexism Ed: Essays on Gender and Labor in Academia.
+She co-edited a volume for alternative academic careers, Succeeding Outside the Academy, which will be out in Fall of 2018.

-When she’s not editing, writing assignments, hanging out on Twitter, or wrangling two children, a mean cat, and a dog, she’s making progress on a book about zombie apocalypses in American culture.
+When she’s not editing, writing assignments, hanging out on Twitter, or wrangling two children, a mean cat, and a dog, she’s making progress on a book about zombie apocalypses in American culture and a collection of essays on endings.

 Please feel free to email her about possible submissions at firstname.lastname@example.org.